Shrock-221B/Shreyas_Green_Manas/README.md

 You can view the source code as the .txt file and .cpp file .
 You can directly download and run TicTacToe.exe file to play the game.
+You can view the Code Description file to see what the functions and libraries do.